Harry Potter and the Secret Link

 Harry didn't say anything against Draco's prediction, proving the point that Vince and Greg's academics -or lack thereof- were legendary.
 "Hermione wants to know if you'd like to study with us.
 Apparently, you're in her Arithmancy and Ancient Runes classes, and she feels she'll be more prepared if she actually has someone who knows the material go over it with her.
 You'll have someone reasonably intelligent to study with, and the benefit to her would be likewise."

 Study... with Granger and the Weasel?
-Draco didn't know how many times he had to emphasize his point; just because he was on a friendly basis with Harry did not mean he in any way appreciated the company of a Weasley and a muggleborn!
+Draco didn't know how many times he had to emphasize his point; just because he was on friendly terms with Harry did not mean he in any way appreciated the company of a Weasley and a muggleborn!
 Hell, he'd just gotten out of the habit of mentally referring to her as 'the Mudblood' every time he was forced to even look at her, not to mention the fact that he still hoped Weasley would fall off the face of the earth one day in the near future.
 He was just about to tell Harry to inform Granger where to shove her invitation when he paused.

 Despite the natural animosity between Malfoys and muggleborns in general, Draco couldn't help but to secretly confess to himself that he'd been dying to crawl around in Granger's big head for years.
-The girl was beyond mere intelligence; she was a budding sixth year whose genius was already legend amongst the Who's Who of Wizarding Society, all of whom were eagerly anticipating the day of her graduation so they could see which career she would decide to pursue.
+The girl was beyond mere intelligence; she was a budding sixth year whose genius was already legend among the Who's Who of Wizarding Society, all of whom were eagerly anticipating the day of her graduation so they could see which career she would decide to pursue.
 Even his father, whose hatred for muggles and all things muggle-related was widely known, grudgingly admitted that her mind would be a terrible thing to waste, especially if her talents were applied to something useful.

 Getting a chance to see how Granger ticked verses spending a few grueling weeks in the company of Ronald bloody Weasley.